minteapixel/allergy-finder/readme.md

 # Allergy Finder
-React app that helps find potential allergens by comparing two products.
+Find out what's been irritating your skin!
+Allergy Finder is a web app that helps users find potential allergens by comparing 2 products (that have previously caused reactions) and displays any common ingredients.

 ## Live Demo
 See the app in action [here](https://google.com/)

 ## Built With
 - JavaScript
-- React
+- React.js
 - Regex (Regular Expressions)
 - CSS/HTML5